devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 * Hash tables and their use in databases.
 * Push VS. Pull query evaluation.
-* Partitioning data; why this is a good thing--but also potentially a *slow* thing.
+* Partitioning data; why this is a good thing--but also potentially a performance bottleneck.

 ## Hash tables!